Wednesday, March 8, 2023

 12 julienned Strips of Grapefruit Peel

-Start by placing the gin, elderflower liqueur, and Poire Williams into a wine glass.
+Place the gin, elderflower liqueur, and Poire Williams into a wine glass.
 Add enough ice to fill the glass about a third.
 Add the rosemary and julienned grapefruit peel and give a quick stir.
 Fill the glass with ice and add the sparkling mineral water.
 Stir again to distribute all the ingredients evenly and beautifully.
 Add a straw and serve

 To make julienned grapefruit peel, carve off a couple swaths of grapefruit peel with a y peeler about 3 inches long.
-Then use a knife to cut the swathes into thin strips.
-Conversely, you may use a julienne peeler but they have a habit of getting jammed.
+Then, use a knife to cut the swathes into thin strips.
+Conversely, you may use a julienne peeler, but they have a habit of getting jammed.

 Review: Whistlepig Piggyback 100% Rye

-Color (5%): Faint light caramel, to golden hay hues.
+Color (5%): Faint light caramel to golden hay hues.
 Doesn't really thin out at the edges at all.
 5/5

-Nose (10%): nice roasted aroma. rye, baking spice, tobacco, peppercorn, heather honey. fairly light on the aroma for the proof. lightness is alright but I expected more punch.
+Nose (10%): nice roasted aroma.
+Rye, baking spice, tobacco, peppercorn, heather honey.
+Fairly light on the aroma for the proof.
+Lightness is alright, but I expected more punch.
 8/10

 Total Ranking: 73% Legendary, Amazing, GreatGood, Fair, Average, Tolerable, Swill